Night Gallery (film): "The Escape Route"

 The third and final segment is directed by Barry Shear with the opening narration:

 And now, the final painting.
 The last of our exhibit has to do with one Joseph Strobe, a Nazi war criminal hiding in South America—a monster who wanted to be a fisherman.
 This is his story.

 Former SS-Gruppenführer (lieutenant general) Joseph Strobe is a Nazi fugitive constantly on the run from the authorities and his nightmares about the past.
 One day, while fleeing from imaginary pursuers, he finds himself in a museum where he meets Bleum, a survivor of the same concentration camp where Strobe made the decisions about who would live or die.
 Bleum does not initially recognize him, but points out a painting that depicts a man being crucified in a concentration camp and states that a friend of his died that way.
 Strobe turns away; he is drawn to a painting of a fisherman, and imagines himself in the painting.
 He finds happiness and peace there, fishing and gently drifting along the river.
 When Strobe returns to the art gallery the next day, Bleum recognizes him as a Nazi, and later, Strobe kills him to ensure his own anonymity.
 Once again, Strobe must hide from authorities.
 When caught, he tries to bargain for his freedom by offering knowledge on other war criminals (namely Martin Bormann and Heinrich Müller).
 He manages to break free of the police, and in a state of desperation he returns to the museum and prays to be allowed into the painting.
-The corner where the painting hangs is dark, he hears chanting and cries out in fear, and disappears.
+The corner where the painting he's praying in front of is dark, he hears chanting cries out in fear, and disappears.
 The police arrive and search, but can't find him.
 One steps up to the corner with a man from the museum and asks about the fisherman painting.
 The man explains that it was taken down that day and replaced with the one they're looking at: the crucified man!
 They move away, yet hear moans of pain, but can't figure out where they're coming from.
 Joseph has received his final judgment.